rtldg/simulcast-mpv/README.md

     - Manual groupwatch project.
 - others? dunno...

+## similar projects (for not-mpv)
+- Jellyfin has some "SyncPlay" thing.
+- Plex (ew) has a "Watch Together" thing.

 ## Environment variables / .env
 `simulcast-mpv` allows environment variables and files to configure some of the settings.